 french in this example).

-- Comet Hale-Bopp is still very active, esp. considering the
+- Comet Hale-Bopp was still very active in 2001, esp. considering the

-distance at which it is now.
+distance at which it was.
 We observed it at the 2.2m at ESO in

 Mar.2001; here is a nice color